Skip to content

 What are sigma levels and why do they matter?

-Sigma levels quantify process performance by measuring defects per million opportunities (DPMO).
-This universal metric enables meaningful comparisons across different processes - from invoice accuracy to on-time delivery.
-Understanding sigma levels helps you set realistic improvement targets based on world-class benchmarks rather than arbitrary percentages.
+Sigma levels measure process quality as defects per million opportunities (DPMO).
+This gives you a universal metric to compare different processes - invoice accuracy, on-time delivery, anything - and set targets based on world-class benchmarks instead of arbitrary percentages.

-Most organizations operate between 2 and 4 sigma.
-At 3 sigma (93.3% defect-free), you might think performance is good.
-Yet this means 66,807 defects per million opportunities.
+Most organizations sit between 2 and 4 sigma.
+At 3 sigma (93.3% defect-free), performance sounds good.
+But that’s 66,807 defects per million opportunities.
 For a hospital, that’s unacceptable medication errors.
-For a bank, it’s thousands of incorrect transactions.
-The journey to higher sigma levels transforms “good enough” into genuine excellence.
+For a bank, thousands of incorrect transactions.

 Understanding the sigma scale